St Mary’s Church, Ruabon

 The church also contains a large effigy of John ap Elis Eyton (d.1526) and his wife Elizabeth (d.1524).
 He received land in the Ruabon area and an annuity of 10 marks from King Henry VII after his support at the Battle of Bosworth in 1485, where Henry Tudor defeated King Richard III to establish the Tudor dynasty.
 Earlier in the Wars of the Roses, Jasper Tudor (Henry’s uncle) wrote to John Eyton and Roger Puleston at Denbigh Castle in 1461, describing them as trusty and loved and seeking their support to avenge the recent beheading of his father, Owain, by Yorkists.

 The church was later linked to the Wynnstay family and contains many memorials to members of the family.
 They include a monument to Lady Henrietta by the great sculptor Joseph Nollekens.
 The font was designed by Robert Adam to mark the baptism of Watkin Williams Wynn in 1772.
-The chandeliers also date from the 18th century.
+The chandeliers also date from the 18th century, as does the watercolour of the church in 1794 by John Ingleby (courtesy of Llyfrgell Genedlaethol Cymru – The National Library of Wales).

 In 1870, when the church was being restored, a 15th-century wall painting was revealed.
 Its theme is the Works of Mercy, and five good deeds are illustrated.